abdelhalim-yasser/Stack/Implentation of Stack in C/Readme.md

 - `Stack.h` → The header of all stack functions.
 - `Stack.c` → Implementation of all stack functions.
-- `Main.c` → Example usage and testing.
+- `main.c` → Example usage and testing.

 ---